wasny0ps/Ethernaut-Challenges/Challenges/King/README.md

 :
 Object
 ```
 The king's prize is 13008896.
-Let's convert to wei form.
+Let's convert to ether form.

 ```shell
 await web3.utils.fromWei('13008896', 'ether')
 '0.000000000013008896'
 ```
-When we deploy the attack contract, we must send higher than this wei.
+When we deploy the attack contract, we must send higher than this price.